Chlorel/rtInstScript/README.md

 Using SVN to install ruTorrent & ruTorrent/plugins

-command to get the file to your server wget --no-check-certificate https://raw.github.com/Chlorel/rtInstScript/master/rtInstScript-SVN chmod +x ./rtInstScript-SVN
+command to get the file to your server

+download the script file
+wget --no-check-certificate https://raw.github.com/Chlorel/rtInstScript/master/rtInstScript-SVN

+change the file mode to make it executable chmod +x ./rtInstScript-SVN

+run the script file
 ./rtInstScript-SVN

+And just answer the questions